github/codeql/docs/codeql/codeql-language-guides/codeql-library-for-ruby.rst

 ---------------

 The abstract syntax tree (AST) represents the elements of the source code organised into a tree.
-The AST viewer feature of Visual Studio Code shows the AST nodes, including the relevant CodeQL classes and predicates.
+The AST viewer in Visual Studio Code shows the AST nodes, including the relevant CodeQL classes and predicates.

 All CodeQL AST classes inherit from the `AstNode` class, which provides the following member predicates to all AST classes: